rkkocheran/prescription_drugs/README.md

 Interventional Pain Management|                |       57239|

 17. Modify the query by replacing the GROUPING SETS with ROLLUP(opioid_drug_flag, specialty_description).
 How is the result different from the output from the previous query?
-Answer: GROUPING SETS results in a table that is a UNION of each individual set according to its GROUP BY field, whereas ROLLUP introduces a heirarchy to the computed combinations and is a UNION of the grouping of each individual set along with the grouping of each field's combination with fields further down the heirarchy.
+Answer: GROUPING SETS results in the UNION of the query using each individual set, whereas ROLLUP introduces a heirarchy, returning grouping sets of the first set as well as combinations of the first set with all successive sets, including an empty set.

+18. Finally, use the CUBE function instead of ROLLUP.
+How does this impact the output?
+Answer: CUBE summarizes the data based all possible permutations of the given sets.